Integration

 To enable your test access:

-Please contact our official team @CoindPay to provide your fixed IP address.
+Please contact our official team @CoindPay or collaboration group to provide your fixed IP address.

 You can check your current IP at https://whatismyipaddress.com